Local Planning Strategy

 I have read the local planning strategy and it seems to me that the key issue which is not being addressed is the future of Stirling Highway.
 Main roads have imposed setback of 10.7m on the south side of the highway but with no certainty of what they are going to do or when they might even make a decision on what they intend.
 All property owners are in limbo waiting for something to happen and this situation has been going on for many years.
 How can you expect property owners to make rational investment decisions in these circumstances.
 Ideas of a town center along Stirling are pie in the sky until main roads decide what they are doing.
 The slow decline of the streetscape along Stirling is destined to continue along with the deterioration of the pedestrian pavements.
 Perhaps you should rezone the property to R80 and see if that provokes some action.

-Mike Murrey asked about 8 years ago
+Mike Murrey asked over 8 years ago

 Thank you for your comments.
 As you mentioned, Stirling Highway is complex with many different agencies involved in the planning and decision making process.
 Issues such as built form, land use, density and access requirements all need to be addressed.
 Earlier this month the amendment to the Stirling Highway Road Reservation was tabled in Parliament.
 The finalisation of this amendment will give some certainty to landowners and setbacks that relate to the rationalised road reservation can be implemented.
 More work will be required to determine exactly what the roadway and footpath will look like within the road reservation.